justbetter/magento2-akeneo-bundle/README.md

 - To map specific Akeneo attribute code with a Magento Customer group. simply go to Stores > Configuration > Catalog > Akeneo Connector > Products > Customer Group Pricing

 ## Compability
-The module is tested on magento version 2.2.x
+The module is tested on magento versions 2.2.x - 2.3.4

 ## Ideas, bugs or suggestions?
-Please create a [issue](https://github.com/justbetter/magento2-akeneo-bundle/issues) or a [pull request](https://github.com/justbetter/magento2-akeneo-bundle/pulls).
+Would be awesome if you can submit an [issue](https://github.com/justbetter/magento2-akeneo-bundle/issues) or for kudos create a [pull request](https://github.com/justbetter/magento2-akeneo-bundle/pulls).

 ## About us
-We’re a innovative development agency from The Netherlands building awesome websites, webshops and web applications with Laravel and Magento.
+We’re a innovative development agency from The Netherlands building awesome websites, webshops and web applications with Laravel and Magento2.
 Check out our website [justbetter.nl](https://justbetter.nl) and our [open source projects](https://github.com/justbetter).

 ## License
 [GNU GENERAL PUBLIC LICENSE](LICENSE)